PANCE Blueprint GI and Nutrition (9%)

 Gastric ulcer (food classically causes pain)

 • Gastric ulcers are most commonly caused by H. pylori.
-Can also be caused by NSAIDs, acid reflux, smoking
+It can also be caused by NSAIDs, acid reflux, smoking

 • Pain is described as gnawing or burning and usually radiates to the back